Town Agent Service – Criminal Matters

 For Law Firms

-I have appeared before court numerous times as Law Clerk.
-I an experienced, comfortable and confident.
 I can provide reliable town agent service for criminal matters at most affordable price.
-Only $550.
+Only $330.

 I can attend following court houses